Skip Navigation

 Class Workshops

-The Writing Center offers in-class, writing-related workshops by request.
+The Writing Center offers writing-related workshops by request.
 Previous workshops include citing sources, finding credible resources, writing a literature review, an introduction to graduate-level writing, overviews of APA citation style and of Chicago citation style, and creating an annotated bibliography.
 We are happy to create and deliver a presentation specific to your students' needs, pending staff availability.

 Note: One form must be filled out per class section, even if the same workshop is being requested.
 Please do not put multiple sections on one request form.